by Texas Homesteader ~

 Vinegar and baking soda.

-Two ingredients that are typically included in my cooking can also keep my house squeaky clean!
+Those two ingredients which are typically included in my cooking can also keep my house squeaky clean!

 I no longer buy specialty cleaning products at the store.
 These two items along with an occasional bucket of soap & water make up my entire list of cleaning supplies.

-And even though I shun plastic, there’s still plastic bags that automatically make their way into our home anyway.
-Things such as our family-sized package of toilet paper or food wrappings.
-So I reuse them to line this small trash can.
+But even though I shun plastic, there’s still plastic bags that automatically make their way into our home anyway.
+Things such as our family-sized package of toilet paper or food wrappings and such.

 Convenience Mixes Are GONE!